The Police: 1979: Reggatta de Blanc

 In October 1979, the group released their second album, Reggatta de Blanc, which topped the UK Albums Chart and became the first of four consecutive UK No. 1 studio albums.
 The album spawned the hit singles "Message in a Bottle" (No. 1 UK, No. 2 Canada, No. 5 Australia) and "Walking on the Moon" (No. 1 UK).
-The album's singles failed to enter the US top 40, but Reggatta de Blanc still reached No. 25 on the US album charts.
+The album's singles failed to enter the US top 40, but Reggatta de Blanc reached No. 25 on the US album charts.

 The band's first live performance of "Message in a Bottle" was on the BBC's television show Rock Goes to College filmed at Hatfield Polytechnic College in Hertfordshire.
 The instrumental title track "Reggatta de Blanc" won the Grammy Award for Best Rock Instrumental Performance.
-In February 1980, the single "So Lonely" was reissued in the UK.
-Originally a non-charting flop when first issued in late 1978, upon re-release the track became a UK top 10 hit, peaking at No. 6.
+In February 1980, the single "So Lonely" was reissued in the UK, peaking at No. 6.

-In March 1980, the Police began their first world tour, which included places that had seldom hosted foreign performers—including Mexico, India, Taiwan, Hong Kong, Greece and Egypt.
+In March 1980, the Police began their first world tour, including Mexico, India, Taiwan, Hong Kong, Greece and Egypt.
 The tour was subsequently documented in the film The Police Around the World (1982), directed by Kate and Derek Burbidge, which contains footage shot by Annie Nightingale originally intended for a BBC production The Police in the East.

-In May 1980, A&M in the UK released Six Pack, a package containing the five previous A&M singles (not including "Fall Out") in their original sleeves plus a mono alternate take of the album track "The Bed's Too Big Without You" backed with a live version of "Truth Hits Everybody".
+In May 1980, A&M in the UK released Six Pack, a package containing the five A&M singles (not including "Fall Out") in their original sleeves plus a mono alternate take of the album track "The Bed's Too Big Without You" backed with a live version of "Truth Hits Everybody".
 It reached No. 17 in the UK Singles Chart (although chart regulations introduced later in the decade would have classed it as an album).

 1980–1981: Zenyatta Mondatta

-Pressured by their record company for a new record and a prompt return to touring, the Police released their third album, Zenyatta Mondatta, in October 1980.
+Pressured by their record company for a new record and a prompt return to touring, the Police released their third album, Zenyatta Mondatta, on 3 October 1980.
 The album was recorded in a three-week period in the Netherlands for tax reasons and was completed the night before the band embarked on a new world tour.
-The album gave the group their third UK No. 1 hit, "Don't Stand So Close to Me" (the UK's best-selling single of 1980) and another hit single, "De Do Do Do, De Da Da Da", both of which reached No. 10 in the US.
+The album topped the UK Albums Chart and reached number five on the US Billboard 200.
+It also gave the group their third UK No. 1 hit single, "Don't Stand So Close to Me" (the UK's best-selling single of 1980) and another hit single, "De Do Do Do, De Da Da Da", both of which reached No. 10 in the US.

-While the three band members and co-producer Nigel Gray all expressed immediate regret over the rushed recording for the album, which was finished at 4 a.m. on the day the band began their world tour, the album received high praise from critics.
+While the three band members and co-producer Nigel Gray all expressed immediate regret over the rushed recording for the album, which was finished at 4 a.m. on the day the band began their world tour, the album received praise from critics.
 The instrumental "Behind My Camel", written by Andy Summers, won the band a Grammy for Best Rock Instrumental Performance, while "Don't Stand So Close to Me" won the Grammy for Best Rock Vocal Performance for Duo or Group.